symfony/symfony-docs/cookbook/event_dispatcher/before_after_filters.rst

 That's it!
 The ``TokenListener`` is now notified before every controller is executed (``onKernelController``) and after every controller returns a response (``onKernelResponse``).
-By making specific controllers implement the ``TokenAuthenticatedController`` interface, our listener knows which controllers it should take action on.
+By making specific controllers implement the ``TokenAuthenticatedController`` interface, your listener knows which controllers it should take action on.
 And by storing a value in the request's "attributes" bag, the ``onKernelResponse`` method knows to add the extra header.
 Have fun!